SultanRancho/Shiffrey/README.md

 This software is in alpha version and may contain bugs.
 Make sure you have a backup of what you store.

 Don't use this software for illegal purposes, report any bugs to me and have fun !

-## Post-quantum
-Shiffrey only uses the AES symmetrical encryption alogrithm, which is not threatened by quantum computing until proven otherwise